Jump to main content

 Outside urban areas

-Where can it be difficult to travel by bus with a wheelchair?
+Where may it be difficult to travel by bus with a wheelchair?

-In Sogn, Sunnfjord and Sunnhordland, some buses are not adapted for wheelchairs.
-If you plan to travel in these areas, please check in advance.
+In Sogn, Sunnfjord and Sunnhordland, some of our buses are not wheelchair accessible.
+If you will be travelling there, you should check in advance:

-- Contact customer service and tell us where and when you plan to travel.
+• contact customer service and tell them where and when you will be travelling.
+Link to contact info

-- We will check if the journey is possible and get back to you.
+• We will check whether the journey can be completed and get back to you.

-From July 2026, all buses in these areas will be adapted for wheelchairs.
+From July 2026 onwards, all buses in these regions will be wheelchair accessible.

-Sometimes there may be limited space on board.
-For example, it may be difficult to fit both a wheelchair and a stroller at the same time.
-We are sorry if this causes practical challenges for you as a wheelchair user.
-If you are delayed because there is no space for your wheelchair, the travel guarantee applies.
+Sometimes there is not enough space on board.
+For example, it can be difficult to fit both a wheelchair and a pram/pushchair.
+We regret that this can lead to practical challenges.
+If you are delayed because we do not have space for you and your wheelchair, the travel guarantee applies.

 Travelling with a wheelchair on boats

-Accessibility varies between different boats, routes and quays.
-However, on most boat routes it is possible to travel with a wheelchair.
-If you are unsure, please contact customer service.
-We will help you plan your journey.
+Wheelchair accessibility varies between boats, routes and quays, but it is possible to travel with a wheelchair on the great majority of boat services.
+If in doubt, contact customer service, and we will help you to plan your journey.

 Individuals with reduced functional ability who have a companion card and a valid ticket can bring along a companion who travels for free on Skyss' means of transportation.
 The companion, therefore, does not need their own ticket.